Thank You Vibes Logo

 8.2.
 Legal bases

 8.2.1.
-Strictly necessary cookies are processed on the basis of our legitimate interest in a functioning and secure web presence (Article 6(1)(f) GDPR) and – where applicable – in accordance with national telecommunications provisions.
+Strictly necessary cookies are processed on the basis of our legitimate interest in a functioning and secure web presence (Article 6(1)(f) GDPR).

 8.3.
 Cookie settings in the browser